 This article will give you a better understanding of the difference between ionization and filtration.
 We’ll start with a brief recap of the benefits of filtering your tap water – then we’ll take a look at the benefits ionization has over filtration.

-Water filters are used to remove or reduce contaminants found in source water.
+A water ionizer filter is used to remove or reduce contaminants found in source water.
 The contaminants removed and the level of contaminant reduction will vary based on the filter cartridges used.

 Of the water filtration options on the market, the two that offer the most effective contaminant removal are reverse osmosis and distillation.